anupanandsingh/anupanand/Spock/content/maple.md

 <br><br>

-This talk is based on a paper soon to be released on arXiv: <i>Intensity landscapes in elliptical and oval billiards with a circular absorbing region</i>.
-The final section will implement semiclassical methods inspired by a recent PRL: <i>Husimi dynamics generated by non-Hermitian Hamiltonians</i>, 2023.
+This talk is based on a paper soon to be released on arXiv: *Intensity landscapes in elliptical and oval billiards with a circular absorbing region*.
+The final section will implement semiclassical methods inspired by a recent PRL: *Husimi dynamics generated by non-Hermitian Hamiltonians*, 2023.

 </details>

 <hr>

-<h5>November 19, 2024 | 10:00-11:00</h5>
+##### November 19, 2024 | 10:00-11:00
 **The Yang-Baxter equation and quantum group symmetry**<br>
 **<a href="https://eps.leeds.ac.uk/maths/pgr/11714/benjamin-morris" target="_self">Benjamin Morris</a>**<br>
 School of Mathematics<br>